iot-da/iot-da.github.io/docs/General/TFM.md

 ## Important dates

-- Deadline for topic selection: XX/XX.
+- Deadline for proposal selection: TBD.
-- Deadline for advisor agreement for defense: XX/XX.
+- Deadline for advisor agreement for defense: TBD.
+- Deadline for final deliverables: TBD.
-- Final defense: XX/XX.
+- Final defense: TBD.

 ## Description and rules

-The Final Project is an individual work that aims at demonstrating that the student has acquired the necessary knowledge and skills associated to the Master's Degree, and it will be developed **individually** under the supervision of one or more professors.
+The Final Project is a research or development work that aims at demonstrating that the student has acquired the necessary knowledge and skills associated to the Master's Degree, and it will be developed **in groups of two/three students** under the supervision of one or more professors.

-The content proposal of each project will depend on the specific selected topic, and they will range from designing and developing a specific IoT application/deployment, service or system within the field of Internet of Things, specifically targeting in depth one or more of the topics studied in the subjects of the course.
+The contents to develop for each project proposal will depend on the specific selected topic, and they will range from designing and developing a specific IoT application/deployment, service or system within the field of Internet of Things, or theoretical in-depth studies of state-of-the-art topics related with IoT.
-The works will cover in detail topics related with hardware and software integration for IoT, data analysis, or theoretical studies of the state-of-the-art in the IoT field.
+In all cases, the contents will extend and integrate knowledge and skills studied throughout the different subjects.

-The project will allow the student to relate practical aspects and professional issues with the topics covered within the development of one or more of the subjects covered in the Master, adapted to the interests of the student.
+The project will allow the students to relate practical aspects and professional issues with the topics covered within the development of one or more of the subjects covered in the Master, adapted to the interests of the student.

-The Advisor will define the topic and tasks to fulfill, and will guide the student throughout the development of the work and the goals to achieve.
+The Advisor will define the topic and tasks to fulfill, and will guide the students throughout the development of the work and the goals to achieve.
 He/she will organize activities to control the correct development of the work.

+### Evaluation

 The evaluation of the Project will be carried out by a Committee that will be composed by professors of the different subjects.
-In order to defend the work, the student will need to pass all the subjects in the Master, and he/she will need a signed agreement from the Advisor stating his/her consent to proceed with the defense.
-This consent report will include all the considerations necessary to help the Committee evaluating the developed work.
+In order to defend the work, the students will need to pass all the subjects in the Master, and he/she will need a signed agreement from the Advisor stating his/her consent to proceed with the defense.
+This consent report will include all the considerations necessary to assist the Committee in the evaluation of the work.

-The students will present a report written in English, that will include, at least, an Introduction, Goal description and Work Plan, together with a critical discussion of the develped work and results, conclusions and related bibliography.
-The defense of the work will be carried out through an online presentation, and the Committee will evaluate the quality of the report and the defense to obtain the final grade of the work.
+The students will present a report written in English, that will include, at least, an introduction, goal description and work plan (including a task distribution among members of the group), together with a critical discussion of the develped work and results, conclusions and related bibliography.
+The defense of the work will be carried out in two stages:

+1. Video presentation delivered before the final deadline.
+2. Public live session in which the members of the Committe will share with the students the necessary questions and comments that help evaluating the developed work.

 In the following, we propose a number of topics proposed by professors covering topics of interest.
-Even though several students can share a common proposal, the work need to be original and developed individually.
+Up to two groups of 2/3 students can select each project.
+This selection will be communicated to the professor in charge copying José Ignacio Gómez (jigomez@ucm.es) and Francisco Igual (figual@ucm.es).

+The work needs to be original and developed in groups of 2/3 students, clearly defining the tasks to develop by each member of the group, in a balanced fashion.
 Plagiarism (from other students or third parties) will determine a fail in the final grade of the work.

+### Deliverables

+Each group will deliver three evidences of the developed work before the final
+deadline:

+- Report in PDF format.
+- Presentation video of up to 30 mins. of duration.
+- Developed code (if applicable).

 The dates and mechanisms to deliver the final report and to proceed with the defense will be announced with enough time before the deadline.

-Each student will contact the advisor stating his/her interest in a specific proposal with free student slots before the deadline stated at the beginning of this page.

 ## Proposals